Global Entry fees may increase big time for some, vanish for others

 Again, these changes in price aren’t yet written in stone.
 But here’s hoping card issuers will bump their credit cards to continue to completely offset Global Entry fees if prices do increase.

-Some of our favorite cards to offset TSA PreCheck and Global Entry fees are:
+Some of our favorite cards to offset TSA PreCheck and Global Entry fees (offering an up to $100 credit) are:

 - Chase Sapphire Reserve®